 Custody Disputes and DCP&P Investigations in New Jersey

 The Division of Child Protection and Permanency (“DCP&P”), formerly known as DYFS, oftentimes becomes involved with families that are going through the divorce process or are embroiled in a custody dispute.
 In fact, sometimes one parent will accuse the other parent of child abuse or neglect in an attempt to prevent the other parent from having custody of their children.
 Those circumstances are never easy and can be very stressful to manage because custody disputes are difficult enough on their own, let alone being further complicated by a DCP&P investigation.
-If you are getting divorced or you are fighting for custody of your children and DCP&P is now investigating you as the result of an allegation of child abuse or neglect, contact the experienced DCP&P defense attorneys at the Tormey Law Firm to discuss your situation.
+If you are getting divorced or you are fighting for custody of your children and DCP&P is now investigating you as the result of an allegation of child abuse or neglect, contact the experienced DCP&P defense attorneys at our firm to discuss your situation.

 Here is a review from one of our many satisfied DCPP (DYFS) clients:

 Custody Battles and Child Abuse Allegations – When DCP&P Gets Involved

 There are a couple different possible scenarios in which DCP&P may become involved in custody battles.
 Either the Judge who is handling the divorce or custody case will request a risk assessment or best interests evaluation to aid the court in deciding which parent should have custody, or one parent accuses the other of child abuse or neglect.
 If the Judge requests a risk assessment, DCP&P generally will not advocate for one parent to have custody over the other but, rather, will conduct an evaluation to see if a parent poses a risk of harm to a child.
 That is, the Division will not “take sides,” per se, for one parent or the other but only attempt to determine whether or not a child will be harmed or placed at risk of harm in the care of their parent.
 The Judge will make the ultimate custody determination.